 Good gut health: because the gut-skin axis is a real thing

-If you don’t already take a probiotic, I recommend starting with this one because it’s tasty, effective, and fun to take.
-This is the one I take as part of a personalized plan.
+If you don’t already take a probiotic, I I highly recommend figuring out a plan.
+Whether it’s eating more naturally fermented foods, adding this to your drinks, or adding a supplement (this is the one I take as part of a personalized plan), there are many options.

 read more: Impact of gut microbiome on skin health: gut-skin axis observed through the lenses of therapeutics and skin diseases (PMC9311318)